 It is recommended to put plugs into the scupper holes under the seat if you prefer a pleasant and dry journey.

 Perception Pescador Pro features an open-hull storage design.
-Unlike most of the fishing kayaks that have a dry front hatch, the Pro 10 offers a decent-sized bow tank well covered with a stretchy mesh to keep your gear in place.
+Unlike most fishing kayaks that have a dry front hatch, the Pro 10 offers a decent-sized bow tank well covered with a stretchy mesh to keep your gear in place.
 This compartment is also useful for stowing your catch or live bait.

 Under the seat, the manufacturer provides a molded-in recess that fits one Plano 3600 tackle box and two eyelets where you can tie some tools, or small accessories.